ERElli/Hyde/Use Cases/Editor/LaunchEditorUseCase.md

 4a.
 User selects "Load existing level"
 <ol>
-<li>System prompts user to select from user's own levels, or the default pre-programmed levels</li>
+<li>System prompts user to select from either their own levels, or the default pre-programmed levels</li>
 <li>User selects "My levels"

 &nbsp;&nbsp;2a.
 User Selects "Examples"